Susan prefers to use natural ingredients whenever possible in the home and garden. It is usually cheaper, easier and

 What You Need to Clean Silver With Vinegar

-The ingredients needed are usually in the store cupboard, but if you don't have all of them, they are cheap and easy to buy in most shops.
-These ingredients can be used in other ways to clean in the house, so they are more cost effective than buying ready-made silver cleaning chemicals.
+The ingredients needed are usually in the store cupboard, but they are cheap and easy to buy in most shops if you don't have all of them.
+These ingredients can be used in other ways to clean the house, so they are more cost-effective than buying ready-made silver cleaning chemicals.

-- Vinegar.
-Any cheap vinegar can be used.
+You can use any cheap vinegar.
 I use malt vinegar; I use it to clean lots of things around the home, and it can be bought in a large bottle for pennies.
-You can also use white vinegar which is commonly used for cleaning.
+You can also use white vinegar, which is commonly used for cleaning.

-This is a cheap ingredient and is also used as a raising agent in baking, and it can be used to neutralise smells and clean the home.
+This is a cheap ingredient and is also used as a raising agent in baking, and it can be used to neutralize smells and clean the home.

 Any salt you already have at home will do - rock salt or cheap table salt just use what you have.